lcontrerasroa/academic/content/authors/admin/_index.md

 role: Associate Professor in English Phonetics and Phonology

 # Organizations/Affiliations to show in About widget
-- name: Université de Picardie Jules Verne, CORPUS - EA 4295
+- name: Université de Picardie Jules Verne, CORPUS - 4295
   url: https://www.u-picardie.fr/unites-de-recherche/corpus/

 # Short bio (displayed in user profile at end of posts)